Guide

 Step 3: Bind a bank account

-There’s a lot you can do for free on TikTok, but you might want to explore setting up TikTok shop ads too.
-We explain the benefits of these ads in the next section.
+There's a lot you can do for free on TikTok, but you might want to explore setting up TikTok Shop ads too.

 1. In-feed native video ads